$p$-adic Dynamics of Hecke Operators on Modular Curves: The -isogeny graph: the supersingular case

 \subsection{Definition of supersingular graphs}

 \id As in the ordinary case, in addition to the fixed prime~$p$, we now fix a prime~$\ell$, and a positive integer $N$, such that $p \neq \ell$, $(N, p\ell) = 1$.
-Although some of the results below apply to the case $\ell = 2$, some of the literature we are using necessitates assuming $\ell$ is odd and so we assume that from this point on. \begin{dfn} A pair $(N, p)$ is called \textit{rigid} if for every supersingular elliptic curve $E$, and $P\in E[N]$ of order $N$, we have $\Aut(E, P) = \{ 1\}$.
-It is called \textit{solid} if $\Aut(E, P) \subseteq \{ \pm 1\}$. \end{dfn}
+Although some of the results below apply to the case $\ell = 2$, some of the literature we are using necessitates assuming $\ell$ is odd and so we assume that from this point on.
+Recall that $\alpha(N)$ denotes the order of $\ell$ in the group $\ZZ/N\ZZ^\times$. \begin{dfn} A pair $(N, p)$ is called \textit{rigid} if for every supersingular elliptic curve $E$, and $P\in E[N]$ of order $N$, we have $\Aut(E, P) = \{ 1\}$.
+It is called \textit{solid} if $\Aut(E, P) \subseteq \{ \pm 1\}$.
+If $p$ is clear from the context, we shall simply say $N$ is rigid, or solid. \end{dfn} The classification of automorphism groups of elliptic curves (see \cite[III, \S10]{Sil}) implies: